nigel-campbell/language-modelling/README.md

 # Neural Language Models

-A repo for exploring neural language models.
+A repo for exploring neural language models utilizing the corpus of Trump Tweets.

 ## Usage